pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 I graduated with two friends attending my ceremony and then realised I needed a job, so I spent the summer applying for jobs.
 I admit I could’ve been more organised, but it didn’t seem like a problem - I’d never heard of any recent graduate having trouble finding work.

 I ruled out data science and software engineering careers after a research internship in my sophomore year.
 I did software engineering and data modelling.
 While I enjoyed building the project from scratch, every week spent improving and upgrading it felt dull.
 On the engineering side, I was building the software with only one other student and the modelling was entirely my work.
-I guess working in a larger team doing similar work will probably be even less fulfilling.
+I guess working in a larger team doing similar work with less responsibility will probably be even less fulfilling.

 I enjoy groundbreaking 0-to-1 work more than incremental 85-to-100 work, but 0-to-1 is very rare in modern STEM studies, especially at below-PhD level.
 Gone are the days when you can get hit by an apple and come up with something grand, and my stronger background in data science over natural science means the 85-to-100 work I can get my hands on is unlikely to push the boundary of science enough for me to find it exciting.